 Some instrumentation proposals require letters of support that describe institutional support of core facilities and sometimes cost-sharing on the proposal.
-If you have questions about the institutional Letter of Support, please contact Phil Hockberger, Assistant Vice President for Research (email@example.com).
-If you have questions about the cost-sharing Letter of Support, please contact Aaron DeLee, Assistant Grants Officer in the Office for Sponsored Research (firstname.lastname@example.org).
+If you have questions about the institutional Letter of Support, please contact Phil Hockberger, Assistant Vice President for Research (firstname.lastname@example.org).
+If you have questions about the cost-sharing Letter of Support, please contact Aaron DeLee, Assistant Grants Officer in the Office for Sponsored Research (OSR) (email@example.com).
+As of October 2018, please refer to the Office for Research Cost Sharing Guidance .
+More information can also be found here, https://osr.northwestern.edu/proposals/costsharing

 Core Facilities Administration (CFA) and Office for Research (OR) provide financial incentives (vouchers) for faculty who help support core facilities.
 Support of a core facility can take the form of writing a successful external grant for instrumentation that is placed into a core facility, donating a new instrument to a core facility that is purchased with retention or start-up funds, or assigning a portion of retention or start-up funds for general use of core facilities.
 Vouchers take the form of credits to pay for use of instruments and services in core facilities.